⚠CORSE has several job offers⚠

 Languages, compilers, and run-time systems are some of the most important components to bridge the gap between applications and hardware.
 With the continuously increasing power of computers, expectations are evolving, with more and more ambitious, computational intensive and complex applications.
 As desktop PCs are becoming a niche and servers mainstream, three categories of computing impose themselves for the next decade: mobile, cloud, and super-computing.
 Thus diversity, heterogeneity (even on a single chip) and thus also hardware virtualization is putting more and more pressure both on compilers and run-time systems.
 However, because of the energy wall, architectures are becoming more and more complex and parallelism ubiquitous at every level.
 Unfortunately, the memory-CPU gap continues to increase and energy consumption remains an important issue for future platforms.
 To address the challenge of performance and energy consumption raised by silicon companies, compilers and run-time systems must evolve and, in particular, interact, taking into account the complexity of the target architecture.
 The overall objective of CORSE is to address this challenge by combining static and dynamic compilation techniques, with more interactive embedding of programs and compiler environment in the runtime system.

-CORSE project is structured along two main directions.
-The first direction belongs to the area of runtime systems with the objective of developing strong relations with compilers.
+CORSE project is structured along three main directions.
+The first direction belongs to the area of program analysis and optimization.
 This direction breaks down into:

 - Performance debugging, binary instrumentation, automatic characterization and simulation of architectures

 - Compiler design, hybrid compilation, domain-specific intermediate representations